hamed-shirbandi/AzManCofee/AzManCofee/Readme.txt

 ﻿

-use following setting in your appSetting on your app config file
+use following setting on your app config file

   <appSettings>
     <add key="AzManConnectionStringName" value="MyAzManConnectionStringName" />